rackerlabs/support-how-to/content/rackconnect/rackconnect-v20.md

-3. After establishing the association, Rackspace begins the process of validating the provisioning region for both Cloud Servers and Cloud Files, checking that it matches the region (or data center location) of your Dedicated environment.
+3. After establishing the association, Rackspace begins the process of validating the provisioning region for both Cloud Servers and Cloud Files, checking that it matches the region (or data center location) of your dedicated environment.
 If there are any discrepancies, a RackConnect engineer works with you to resolve them.
 You can track the status of these steps by selecting the newly associated Cloud account in the RackConnect Management Interface (**Network &gt;